1. How do I apply?

 11. What are proactive awards?

 These awards are administered and awarded by the Office of Student Financial Aid (OSFA).
-OSFA will determine if you are eligible for a COVID-19 CARES Act grant, which is separate from the emergency assistance funding through University Life.
+OSFA will determine if you are eligible for a COVID-19 CARES Act grant, which is separate from the Stay Mason/emergency assistance funding through University Life.
 If you are eligible, Financial Aid will email you.
 You will then need to submit your acceptance and certification form to Financial Aid before your award can be paid out.
-If you have questions regarding financial assistance and the COVID-19 CARES Act proactive awards, please contact the Office of Student Financial Aid at https://www2.gmu.edu/financial-aid/contact-financial-aid.
+If you have questions regarding financial assistance and the COVID-19 CARES Act proactive awards, please contact the Office of Student Financial Aid.

 12. How will I receive the funds if approved?

 Pursuant to IRS guidelines, we are required to collect a W-9 form or a W-8BEN form for emergency assistance awards funded through the George Mason University Foundation.
+The Foundation also requires completion of a Tax Accountability Letter.
 The W-9 form applies to students who have a social security number issued by the U.S. The W-8BEN form applies to students who do not have a U.S.-issued social security number.
-If you receive an award funded through the Foundation, you will be emailed the link to access the appropriate form and a link to download your completed form.
+If you receive an award funded through the Foundation, you will be emailed the tax form and a link to download your completed form.
+You will also be emailed a link to access and complete the Tax Accountability Letter.

 14. How many applications for funding can I submit while at Mason?